 How To Treat High Blood Pressure In Eclampsia

-The drug of choice for high blood pressure treatment is hydralazine and labetalol.
+The drug of choice for high blood pressure treatment is hydralazine and labetalol (and sometimes nifedipine).

 High blood pressure is treated with Hydralazine.
 It acts on blood vessels to dilate them.
-This will result to increase blood supply to vital organs.
-Which include the kidneys and placenta.
-More blood to the placental means more blood to the baby.
+This helps bring blood pressure down and protects vital organs.
 However, hydralazine has its side effects.
 These include awareness of heartbeat, restlessness, headache.

 Labetalol is safe in pregnancy.
 It lowers blood pressure in pregnant eclamptic women.
-However, it is used short term.
-This is because it affects the growth of your baby.
+Your doctor decides the best drug and dose for you and the baby.

 How To Deliver Your Baby In Eclampsia